Pisces the Chameleon

 A Pisces type will bring to the fore whatever part of himself matches whoever he is talking to and deemphasize parts of himself that don’t match.
 In doing so, he can take the form of an ideal person the other is dreaming of.
 A Piscean usually doesn’t realize he is doing this and frequently his motivation, at least initially, is enthusiasm for the other person.
 Another part of his motivation is to avoid the other person’s judgment and to enjoy and share the pleasurable feeling of merging with another by understanding them from the inside.
 This creates rapport and engenders trust in the other person, because the Piscean is willing to walk a mile in their moccasins and in fact may already be doing so without being asked.

 Unfortunately, this is exactly the way a Pisces person can lose themselves in others.
 Taken too far, this matching and merging creates a false sense of connection.
 The connection is false because it is based on a temporary arrangement of personality parts, and will often result in a backlash when the Pisces (belatedly) discovers they feel stretched out of shape and decides they’ve had enough.
 Then the Pisces will snap back, sometimes strongly, angrily asserting their selfhood and boundaries, not realizing they at least partially caused the problem.
-And sometimes the Piscean withdrawal is gentle, a mere fading away that is not noticed until it is complete.
+On other occasions, the Piscean withdrawal is gentle, a mere fading away that is not noticed until it is complete.

 Certainly it is hard to be a Piscean, but that’s no reason to be a victim of your own nature.
 Being aware of these tendencies is half the battle.
 The other half is to be responsible in how you handle your connections with other people.
 Go into each situation knowing that you’re a chameleon and be ready to show more of yourself, not just the parts you think others will like, approve of and resonate with.
 It is uncomfortable to hold to your center against the tide of other people’s disapproval and disappointment, but it is a skill necessary for building identity and becoming a coherent self.

-Choose companions you want to become more like and allow your friendships to shape you into the person you want to be.
+Choose companions you want to become more like and allow your friendships to shape you into the person you choose to be.
 Along the way you will learn to be that person, and to be relaxed, unapologetic and unafraid about it.
 You will never lose your ability to gain rapport with others, but the day will come when you no longer do it unconsciously or compulsively, but do it out of choice from a calm, centered self.
 On that day, instead of being a little boat tossed on the ocean, you will at last be the ocean, with all its power and vast beauty.

 * Neptune types are people who feel Piscean because they have Neptune, Pisces’ ruler, placed strongly in their chart.
 You don’t have to be an actual Pisces (sun sign) to feel like one.